pH-Valiu/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/FULL_AUTOMATED_NEXMON_VM_GUIDE.md

 - **z**: set to 1 to start nexmon_csi data gathering, is being set 0 when finished.

 There are three different execution variants:

 **MAC filter is on:**
 - Data gathering will finish if for all `Number of MACs` many devices `# Samples per Device` many samples have been gathered or `Timeout` was hit.
 - If `Number of MACs` exceeds MAX_DEVICES (*50*) then return is **1**.
 - If combination of `Number of MACs` and `# Samples per Device` exceeds DATA_MEMORY_MAX_SIZE, then return is **2**.
-- Only samples whose MAC is one of `MACs to filter for` are being collected.
+- Only samples, whose MAC is one of `MACs to filter for`, are being collected.
 - A device can never store more samples than `# Samples per Device`.
 - Parameters marked with `(=)` are only being used in this execution mode.
 Otherwise they are irrelevant.